 In Christian writings during the time of Jesus’s life, drunkenness was criticized but alcohol consumption was recommended for medical purposes and not forbidden for other purposes.

-While back in Rome, one emperor after another became known for abusive drinking.
+In Rome, one emperor after another became known for abusive drinking.
 After 69 AD, these reports dropped off and it is thought that drinking may have declined substantially over the whole Roman Empire.

 By 1100, a medical school in Italy developed distillation, meaning that a much purer, stronger alcoholic drink could be developed.